 In 2018, New Zealand undertook a combined trawl/acoustic survey and subsequently updated the stock assessment of the Southwest Challenger Plateau orange roughy stock.
-The outputs from the stock assessment informed a review of the domestic catch limit (total allowable commercial catch) for the ORH 7A.
-Advice on the catch limit was provided to the Minister of Fisheries who set a catch limit for ORH 7A of 2,058 tonnes that will apply for the New Zealand fishing year 1 October 2019 - 30 September 2020.
+The outputs from the stock assessment informed a review of the domestic catch limit (total allowable commercial catch) for the ORH 7A domestic management area.
+Advice on the catch limit was provided to the Minister of Fisheries who set a catch limit for ORH 7A of 2,058 tonnes that applied for the New Zealand fishing year 1 October 2019 - 30 September 2020.

-New Zealand provided the 2019 Scientific Committee with information on the Southwest Challenger Plateau stock assessment to inform the Committee to make recommendations to the Commission on an appropriate catch limit for the Westpac Bank area (Cordue, 2019, SC7-DW06, SC7-DW07 rev1).
+The updated assessment of the Southwest Challenger Plateau was presented to the 7th Scientific Committee (2019) and the SC made recommendations to the 8th Commission meeting.
+As a result, the catch limit for the Westpac Bank was revised for CMM03a-2020 (SC7-DW06, SC7-DW07 rev1).

-7.3 EXPLORATORY FISHERY FOR TOOTHFISH
+6.3 EXPLORATORY FISHERY FOR TOOTHFISH